J-Speights/Pg2SqliteConverter/README.md

 2. **Install Python**: Ensure you have Python 3.x installed.
 3. **Install PostgreSQL**: Ensure PostgreSQL is installed and `pg_dump` is available in your system's PATH.
 4. **Install SQLite**: Make sure SQLite is installed on your system.
+   - The SQLite folder should also be on PATH to be recognized.
 5. **Create a Virtual Environment** (Optional but recommended):
    - Run `python -m venv venv` to create a virtual environment.
    - Activate the virtual environment: